 As an SEO beginner, you’re well on your way to better SEO by learning some search engine optimization fundamentals.

-Driving users to your website is key to growing your business, and the majority of traffic that goes to a website is the result of search engine optimization.
+Driving users to your website is key to growing your business, and the majority of traffic goes to a website because of search engine optimization.

 When you correctly optimize your website, you ultimately rank higher in the search results.
-This can have a positive impact on your business because more users will have access to and knowledge about your brand.
+This can positively impact your business because more users will have access to and knowledge about your brand.